Biehl Bridges To Recovery (Closed)

 This provider hasn't verified their profile's information.
 Are you the owner of this center?
 Claim your listing to better manage your presence on Recovery.com.

-Connect with Biehl Bridges To Recovery by calling them directly.
+Biehl Bridges To Recovery (Closed)

-About Biehl Bridges To Recovery
+About Biehl Bridges To Recovery (Closed)

 Bridges to Recovery, a facility under the Marinette County Group Home Association (MCGHA), is a peer-run recovery center dedicated to assisting individuals dealing with substance use disorders.
 The center offers a safe, healthy, and substance-free environment that supports various pathways to recovery, recognizing that each individual's journey is unique.
 By connecting clients with others in recovery and providing access to area support services, Bridges to Recovery fosters a person-centered approach to help individuals build a meaningful and purpose-driven life.